Career Outlook

 Sequencing Courses for the Major

-Courses in the SM major are laid out to ensure students are heavily involved with sport-related materials during their junior and senior years as sport management students.
+Courses in the SM major are laid out to ensure students are heavily involved with sport-related materials during their junior and senior years.
 Our students are also educated on the general aspects of the business world as they complete their Minor in Business Administration.
 After all, sport is a business.

-HNES 190 is our Introductory course that provides students with a detailed overview of the sport industry and provides students an opportunity to better understand what is expected of professionals in sport and recreation management.
+HNES 190 is our introductory course that provides students with a detailed overview of the sport industry and provides students an opportunity to better understand what is expected of professionals in sport and recreation management.
+HNES 192 is a practicum class that gives students preliminary experience working in the sport industry.
 Future classes provide students a more detailed view of the many imperative elements that are part of the successful sport managers’ toolkit.
-The degree is capped with the student obtaining 516 hours of on-the-job experience working alongside experts and influencers within the sport industry.
+The degree is capped with the student obtaining 516 hours of on-the-job internship experience working alongside experts and influencers within the sport industry.